AusBoone/PrivateLine/README.md

 # PrivateLine
 This project aims to create a privacy-focused messaging platform.
-End-to-end encryption is now partially implemented on the iOS client where messages are encrypted locally before being transmitted.
+End-to-end encryption is now implemented across all clients: messages are encrypted locally before being transmitted.

 # Goal
 The goal of this project is to build a secure messaging application that allows users to send and receive encrypted messages.
 The application utilizes a combination of asymmetric and symmetric encryption techniques to ensure message confidentiality.